Almad/django-sane-testing/doc/usage.rst

 Server is first started when :attr:`start_live_server` attribute is first encountered, and is stopped after whole testsuite.

+Plugin uses following setttings variables:
+  * ``LIVE_SERVER_PORT`` - to which port live server is bound to.
+Default to 8000.
+  * ``LIVE_SERVER_ADDRESS`` - to which IP address/interface server is bound to.
+Default to 0.0.0.0, meaning "all interfaces".

 ..
 Warning::

   Because application logic is always executed in another thread (even when server would be single-threaded), it's not possible to use :class:`HttpTestCase`'s with in-memory databases (well, theoretically, we could do database setup in each thread and have separate databases, but that will be really nasty).